-495 Identification of reading frame-preserving splice variants
+501 Identification of reading frame-preserving splice variants

 To determine the proportion of open reading frame-preserving splice variants, we first identified minor introns that had their minor splice site within a maximum distance of 30 bp from the major splice site (either in the flanking exon or within the major intron).
+We chose this length threshold because it is shorter than the size of the smallest introns in metazoans, so that to avoid the possibility of having a skipped exon between the minor and the major splice site (which could induce some ambiguities in the assessment of the reading frame).
 Among these introns, we considered that frame-preserving variants are those introns for which the distance between the minor intron boundary and the major intron boundary was a multiple of 3.

-501 Gene expression level
+509 Gene expression level